-CPA's conflict prevention resources currently include an index of publicly available watchlists and datasets as well as the Preventive Priorities Survey series.
-The Index is organized by dependent variable, and like the Preventive Priorities Survey, will be updated periodically to reflect the recalibration of existing online lists, the release of new data, and the completion of future Preventive Priorities Surveys.Index of Watchlists
+CPA's conflict prevention resources include the Preventive Priorities Survey series, the Global Conflict Tracker, and an index of publicly available watchlists and datasets.
+The index of watchlists is organized by dependent variable (conflict and instability; governance; respect for human rights; economic fragility) and like the Preventive Priorities Survey, will be updated periodically to reflect the recalibration of existing online lists, the release of new data, and the completion of future Preventive Priorities Surveys.

 Conflict and Instability

 (From 1997) produced by the International Peace Research Institute, maps the dates, locations, actors, and types of reported political violence events in over 50 developing countries.

 (From 1992; from 1997 in English) produced by the Heidelberg Institute for International Conflict Research, includes information on non-violent and violent crises, wars, coup d'etats as well as peace negotiations.

 (From 1975 to one year ago) produced by Uppsala University, filter by type of conflict (war and minor conflict, nonstate conflict, one-sided violence); view profiles on regions and actors.